second-state/blog/content/post/20190703-search-engine-overview.md

 ![](/images/20190703-search-engine-overview-02.png)

-The ethos of decentralisation is to empower the individual.
-In order to achieve this we need to build software products which can run on inexpensive consumer grade (store bought) hardware.

 The smart contract search engine can be thought of as a middle layer between a blockchain full node and a decentralised application (DApp).
 This product is an essential part of the future of DApps.

 > The search engine architecture is modular by design; providing flexibility and versatility, as well as scalability.